-What is a skill assessment
+What is a skills assessment

 Why skill assessments matter

-How to design a valid skill assessment
+How to do a skill assessment

 There is a simple four-step process to running a successful skills assessment:

-If you’d like to learn more about designing skill assessments, please get our free ebook and reach out to our team.
+If you’d like to learn more about skills assessments, please get our free ebook and reach out to our team.
 Our technology was purpose-built to automate the skill assessment process and includes valuable reports to analyze the data.
 We can also automate a learning path uniquely designed for each person based on the gaps found in their assessment.